Technik-Tueftler/TwitchHenCommander/README.md

 - Discord WebHook connection, check `Supported platforms to broadcast`

 ## Supported platforms to broadcast
 Currently only Discord is supported via WebHook.
-To do this, a new WebHook must be created in the server settings under Integration.
+To do this, a new WebHook must be created in the server settings under `Integration`.
 Here you can also set the channel on which the notification should be sent.

 ## Environment variables
 | Variable         | Explanation                                                    | Example                                         |